titovanton/flexible-stars/README.md

 ></div>
 ```
 3 of 5 locked gold stars.
 When user set rate, after that plugin send AJAX POST request with parametr `rate`.
-Also, script will attach to the request any inputs, that you put inside `div.flexible-stars`.
-Ajax handler
+Also, script will attach to the request any inputs, that you put inside `div.flexible-stars`. **CSRF token** for
-mast return JSON `{init: <int>}`, to init `div.flexible-stars` by AJAX success and lock it, as it set in
+expample.
+Ajax handler mast return JSON `{init: <int>}`, to init `div.flexible-stars` by AJAX success and lock it,
-`ajaxLock` parametr by default.
+as it set in `ajaxLock` parametr by default.
 ```
 <div class="flexible-stars"
     data-init="3"